bobbingwide/contributor-orientation-tool/README.md

 You are done.

-Please not that you need to have [webpack and webpack cli](https://webpack.js.org/guides/installation) globally for ease of use.
+Please note that you need to have [webpack and webpack cli](https://webpack.js.org/guides/installation) globally for ease of use.

 ### `npm run dev` or `npm run watch`